ksashi95/SQL_Project/README.md

-# Diabetes Dataset Analysis
+# Diabetes Dataset Analysis Using SQL
-This repository contains an analysis of a diabetes dataset using SQL.
-The dataset includes the following columns:
+This repository contains SQL queries for practicing data analysis skills on a diabetes dataset.
+The dataset comprises the following columns:

 • Pregnancies: Number of times pregnant
 • Glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test